aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-04/lesson-01/index.md

 }
 ```

-#### Option #1: p5.js code
+### Option #1: p5.js code

+We can use the p5.webserial library to communicate with the Arduino board directly from the browser.
+[See the documentation](https://github.com/gohai/p5.webserial/) of the library.

-Then you can create a p5.js sketch to read the data from the serial port.
+You can create a p5.js sketch to read the data from the serial port.
 This works with [the online editor](https://editor.p5js.org/) as well.

 {{<hint info>}}
 Note that you have to use a browser that supports the Web Serial API, such as Chrome, for this to work.